Infineon/mtb-example-psoc6-crypto-sha/README.md

 - [PSoC 62S1 Wi-Fi BT Pioneer Kit](https://www.cypress.com/CYW9P62S1-43438EVB-01) (CYW9P62S1-43438EVB-01)
 - [PSoC 62S1 Wi-Fi BT Pioneer Kit](https://www.cypress.com/CYW9P62S1-43012EVB-01) (CYW9P62S1-43012EVB-01)
 - [PSoC 62S3 Wi-Fi BT Prototyping Kit](https://www.cypress.com/CY8CPROTO-062S3-4343W) (CY8CPROTO-062S3-4343W)
+- [PSoC 64 Secure Boot Wi-Fi BT Pioneer Kit](http://www.cypress.com/CY8CKIT-064B0S2-4343W) (CY8CKIT-064B0S2-4343W)

 ## Hardware Setup

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note**: The PSoC 6 BLE Pioneer Kit and the PSoC 6 WiFi-BT Pioneer Kit ship with KitProg2 installed.
-ModusToolbox software requires KitProg3.
+**Note:** The PSoC 6 BLE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC 6 WiFi-BT Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+The ModusToolbox software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/cypresssemiconductorco/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software Setup